 So here it is, my first “personal” template that anyone can use!
 Check out the features and click the download button below to get a free copy for yourself!

-Most people might currently have a simple spreadsheet that serves its purpose of listing out passwords and usernames, I have come up with something much more.
+Most people might currently have a simple spreadsheet that serves its purpose of listing out passwords and usernames, but I have come up with something much more.
 My Excel spreadsheet is designed to allow you to find the specific password you are looking for within seconds.
 This is based on the fact that as humans, we are able to process images much faster than text.
-You'll see below that every line item in the My Passwords Excel tracking template has an icon associated with it, and this my friend will make life so much easier!
+You’ll see below that every line item in the My Passwords Excel tracking template has an icon associated with it, and this my friend will make life so much easier!

 The Ease Of Adding A New Account Line